tony-aw/tinycodet/README.md

   id="toc-speed-and-multi-threading">Speed and multi-threading</a>
 - <a href="#recommended-r-packages"
   id="toc-recommended-r-packages">Recommended R packages</a>
-- <a href="#compatibility-with-other-operator-related-r-packages"
+- <a href="#compatibility-with-other-r-packages"
-  id="toc-compatibility-with-other-operator-related-r-packages">Compatibility
-  with other operator-related R packages</a>
+  id="toc-compatibility-with-other-r-packages">Compatibility with other R packages</a>
 - <a href="#conclusion" id="toc-conclusion">Conclusion</a>

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->